On Air Now

 When Aled's voice broke aged 16, it was only a temporary blip in his career - even though he was advised to rest his voice for several years, soon afterwards he was studying at the Royal Academy of Music and began his adult recording career.

-Nowadays, Aled is the host of Daybreak on ITV1, easing the nation into the day.
-This varied post has even led to Aled interviewing Justin Bieber - a fellow teenage music icon (though we reckon Aled does a better 'Walking In The Air').
+In September 2012, Aled joined ITV Breakfast where he presented Daybreak (2012–2014), alongside Lorraine Kelly and Kate Garraway.
+This varied post even led to Aled interviewing Justin Bieber - a fellow teenage music icon (though we reckon Aled does a better 'Walking In The Air').
+Aled has also appeared on Escape To The Country and Cash In The Attic.

 Aled's also had a varied stage career - memorably he appeared as Caractacus Potts in Chitty Chitty Bang Bang at the Wales Millennium Centre, as well as landing the lead in Andrew Lloyd Webber's Joseph and the Amazing Technicolour Dreamcoat.